-The number of people on Housing Benefit has generally decreased over the last year
+The number of people on Housing Benefit is generally decreasing

-Housing Benefit recipients: June 2012 to February 2016
+Housing Benefit recipients: June 2012 to May 2016

 Further information on Housing Benefit can be found via Stat-Xplore which provides users with an interactive visualisation tool to produce charts, graphs and tables, downloadable in a number of different formats.
 A set of summary tables on Housing Benefit claimants can also be found here.